 Zagreb Autumn 2014

-In the Founder Institute, you won't "learn" how to build a business.
-Rather, you will build your business alongside top startup experts using a proven, structured process that has helped some of the world's fastest growing companies raise over $900M in funding.
+At the Founder Institute, you won't "learn" how to build a business.
+Rather, you will build your business alongside top startup experts using a proven, structured process that has helped some of the world's fastest growing companies raise over $950M.

-Our 14-week, in-person program includes a series of challenging growth sprints, in addition to Weekly Feedback Sessions where you will receive constant feedback on your progress from experienced Mentors and Investors.
+Our core program includes a series of challenging growth sprints, in addition to Weekly Feedback Sessions where you will receive constant feedback on your progress from experienced Mentors and Investors.

 See the schedule for the Zagreb Autumn 2014 program below.